-1. Concealed towers can only be located on land that is:
+1. In Residential districts, cConcealed towers can only be located on land that is:

-- o Owned and managed by the city of Longview, or - Unplatted, undeveloped, and not reasonably suitable for development by reason of topography, or - Owned and managed by a governmental agency, including special districts, school districts, public utility districts, or by a religious organization and used for religious purposes. church - 2.
-In the Regional Commercial District, a concealed tower cannot be located within 200 feet of a residential zoning district.
-The 200 foot distance may be reduced if the residentially zoned land is school district property.
+- o Owned and managed by the city of Longview, or - Unplatted, undeveloped, and not reasonably suitable for development by reason of topography or similar constraints, or - Owned and managed by a governmental agency, including special districts, school districts, public utility districts, or by a religious organization and used for religious nonresidential purposes. church - 2.
+In the Regional Commercial District, a concealed-tower cannot be located within 200 feet of a residential zoning district.
+The 200 foot distance may be reduced if the residentially zoned land is school district property or otherwise listed in footnote 1 above. - 3.
+See Section 16.75.140(2)(a)

-- 3. See Section 16.75.140(2)(a) - 4.
-In the Civic Center District, a concealed tower can only be located north of Maple Street but no closer than 200 feet to the Maple Street right-of-way or an R-3 residential district. - 5.
+- 4. In the Civic Center District, a concealed tower can only be located north of Maple Street but no closer than 200 feet to the Maple Street right-of-way or an R-3 residential district. - 5.
 In the Country Club and County Event Center districts, a concealed tower cannot be located within 200 feet of a residential zoning district (including residential districts located in the City of Kelso).